DirectDuck/sort_visualizer/readme.md

 # Sort_visualizer

-Sorting_visualizer is a tool that will allow you to easily visualize any sorting algorithms
+Sort_visualizer is a tool that will allow you to easily visualize any sorting algorithms

 ## Usage